Being thankful can be difficult in good times.

 I used to power through anything.
 No sleep, busy schedule… no matter what, I could keep going.

+Things I never used to think about.
 Things that never would have crossed my mind.

-“Of course I can do those things!” would have been my reply…
+“Of course I can do those things!” would have been my reply.

-So, I kiss the wave.
+So, I kiss the waves.

-I am thankful for the wave.
+Being thankful for the waves.

 Are you thankful for the waves?